espocrm/documentation/docs/user-guide/printing-to-pdf.md

 ### Raw values

-To access a raw value of a specific attribute you need to add a suffix  `_RAW` to the attribute name.
+To access a raw value of a specific attribute, you need to add a suffix  `_RAW` to the attribute name.
 The raw value is a not formatted value.
-Raw date-time values are in UTC timezone.
+Raw date-time values are strings with values in the UTC timezone.

 !!! example